leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

 Some common places to store secrets at MYOB are:

 * 1Password ([see the official 1Password docs on how to store secrets](https://support.1password.com/getting-started-mac/)).
     * FMA has been setup with a `FMA-Proteges` vault in 1Password, which proteges can use to store secrets if needed.
-If you don't have access to this vault, feel free to ask over in #oa-support for access.
+If you don't have access to this vault, feel free to ask over in [#oa-support](https://myob.slack.com/archives/C3F2M5NFP) for access.

 * AWS SSM Parameter Store ([see the AWS SSM Parameter Store example below.](#example--aws-ssm-parameter-store)).

-If you're ever unsure of where to store a secret past this document, feel free to reach out to #ex-security or #oa-support for technical assistance specific to your context.
+If you're ever unsure of where to store a secret past this document, feel free to reach out to [#svc-security](https://myob.slack.com/archives/CANT8SKFY) or [#oa-support](https://myob.slack.com/archives/C3F2M5NFP) for technical assistance specific to your context.
 Just make sure to mention you're a protege in your message :)

 ## How do I share secrets with others?